Walnut, Iowa History

 1880 - The official 1880 census shows Walnut with a population of 733, Layton Twp 753, and Lincoln Twp 628.

-1880 - Walnut's first water works is completed at a cost of $1,500, to include a well, pump, tank and windmill.
+1880 - Walnut's first water works are completed at a cost of $1,500, to include a well, pump, tank and windmill.
 The well, dug at a depth of 50', is located on the NE corner of Walnut and School streets, and the 16' tank placed on the school grounds.
 Property owners provide the funding for pipes and hydrants.

 1880 - Walnut's Volunteer Fire Department is organized.
 The first engine, with hand-operated pumps, is purchased at a total cost of $500.
 This company is disbanded, and reorganized in earnest after the fire of 1881.

 1880 - A two-story addition is completed at the city school house.

 1881 - Walnut's first downtown fire breaks out, destroying the entire west side of the downtown block.
 16 buildings are lost, and $40,000 worth of property.

 1881 - James Harrison Henry, using bricks produced in a kiln he built in Walnut, builds the Exchange Bank building on the NE corner of Pearl and Central streets.
 The kiln is fired with corn, which was cheaper than coal, and is situated at the very east end of Pearl Street in a field later owned by Jurgen Koos, a dairy farmer.
 The building still stands today.
 Many of the business buildings on the west side of the downtown block destroyed by the 1881 fire are rebuilt from this local brick.

 1883 - New editor F.T.
 Shepherd changes the name of the Walnut News to the Walnut Bureau.